venomboss985/DMV4/README.md

 ## MVP (Minimum Viable Product)

 - [ ] Collects data at a specified interval
-- [ ] Saves content to disk (does not matter if some videos/images are corrupted, so long as most of them survive)
+- [x] Saves content to disk (does not matter if some content is corrupted, so long as most of them survive)
 - [ ] Runs on boot

 ## TODO